 The College is exempt from income taxes under Internal Revenue Code Section 115, Income of States, Municipalities, Etc., although unrelated business income may be subject to income taxes under Internal Revenue Code Section 511 (a)(2)(B), Imposition of Tax on Unrelated Income of Charitable, Etc. Organizations.
-The College had no unrelated business income tax liability for the year ended August 31, 2023 or 2022.
+The College had no unrelated business income tax liability for the year ended August 31, 2024 or 2023.

-26. RISKS AND UNCERTAINTIES
+27. RISKS AND UNCERTAINTIES

 Risk and uncertainties are a reality that organizations must consider on a regular basis.
 They often reflect unpredictable changes in the business environment as well as the decisions made by employees and policy makers in state and federal governments.
 Obvious risks and business uncertainties that could impact College operations include the economy, safety and security concerns, construction-cost inflation, costs associated with supply chain delays, additional state and federal regulations, technological advancements, and new virus outbreaks.
 The College will continue to focus on the risk factors they can control and update their crisis management plan for unforeseen events that may or may not happen, including setting aside a cash reserve to weather unexpected events.
-The current business environment is becoming increasingly complex and the College continues to be challenged with an uncertain future.
-For example, some recent events have occurred that many organizations rarely considered, such as the coronavirus pandemic, high inflation, rapidly rising interest rates, and a pending economic slowdown.
 We will continue to monitor potential risks very closely with the goal of remaining fiscally conservative and providing a safe environment in which to protect our campus population.

-27. ADOPTION OF NEW STANDARD
+28. ADOPTION OF NEW STANDARD